How to create a duotone image in Photoshop

 2. Convert the image to a duotone

-Once your image mode is in an 8-bit grayscale, you can use the default duotone option in Photoshop.
-Select the layer, and then go to Image > Mode > Duotone.
+Once your image mode is in an 8 bit grayscale, you can use the default duotone option in Photoshop.
+Select the layer, and then go to Image > Mode > Duotone.\

 3. Select your colors

 Once the image is in duotone mode, you can start selecting your colors.
 The nice part is that as soon as you select a new color, the image will update so you can see how things look (as long as the Preview checkbox is checked).
 Beyond that, the process starts to get a little clunky.
 You technically can adjust the curves for each color, but the image doesn’t update in real-time, making it a little difficult to see what’s happening and resulting in a lot of back and forth.
+Play with the colors and settings until you find the desired effect.

 I’d suggest playing around with these settings for a minute, just to get a feel for them, but once you’re ready, let’s move on to the second method for creating duotones in Photoshop.